txgisci/feature_extractor/README.md

 ## To get the script running

-NOTE: All csv files are already present in the 'inputs' file.
+NOTE: All available feature files are already present in the 'inputs' file.
+You can also create a custom list of image ids you want to download and place the csv file in the inputs folder.

-The script takes 1 argument: The name of the feature file you want to read in
+The script takes 1 argument: The name of the file you want to read in
 ### An example command would be something like

 ```